tenxsoydev/nxvim/.github/README.md

 <br>

-Of course, you are free to use and modify it. ★ the project if you have found inspiring parts, want to show support or better stay up to date.
+Of course, you are free to use and modify it. ★ the project if you have found inspiring parts, want to show support, or stay up to date.

 ### License

-The config as a whole is licensed under GPLv3.
+The config uses GPLv3 licensed plugins, therefore it is licensed under GPLv3.
+Nxvim's own code is written under a more permissive Apache license.
+Therefore it will result in GPLv3 limitations being removed when not using it's GPLv3 licensed plugins.
 Please refer to the LICENSE files for detailed information.

 [10]: https://github.com/MordechaiHadad/bob
 [20]: https://github.com/ryanoasis/nerd-fonts/#patched-fonts